Vis-Nova-Labs/pokt-docs-v2/node-operators/manual-node-setup-guide/part-1-server-setup.md

 The Pocket blockchain is very large and growing all the time, and the snapshot we’ll be downloading in a later step is too large to fit on this Linode instance.

 Because of this, we’ll need to create a secondary storage volume.
-Our recommendation is at least 500GB to begin with.
+Our recommendation is at least 1.3TB for a full node, and 150GB to begin with.
 But as you'll need more space in the future, opt for a larger volume or one that be dynamically adjusted.

+{% hint style="info" %}
+Note that if you are downloading a snapshot and using the Aria2 program to download it, you will need to have *DOUBLE* the reccomendation above for the initial sync.
+This is because the Aria2 download method downloads the full snapshot which for full node is currently ~1.1TB, and the Aria method downloads the full snapshot tarball using multiple connections (much faster than `wget` or `curl`) but it cannot extract the file simultainously.
+It must download the full snapshot (which for full snapshots is over 1TB) and then once downloaded fully it can be extracted, but this process extracts the snapshot Data Directory from the tarball and only once it completes can the tarball be deleted.
+So if using the Aria download method you need to account for this while settting up your node, since you'll need at least 2.2TB of storage during initial sync when using a full snapshot.
+The inline wget download method avoids this by piping the download command to the extraction command, which makes this massive amount of storage unnecessary because it downloads the file immediately pipes the downloaded files to the next command which extracts the downloaded parts as they're downloaded eliminating the need to have temporary storage space (~2x what is reccomended) to hold the download while it's being extracted.
+The downside to using this method is that it's much slower than aria, instead of being able to download using up to 16 connections at once, wget is limited to one connection.
+Also because the file for the full snapshot is so large these days, connection issues at anytime during the download on the client side or server side, can easily stop the download or corrupt the data so that the whole procss (which on a residential connection can take several days or more) needs to be restarted.
+There's no way to pick up where it was left off since the downloaded file has been altered already long before it's even been completely downloaded.
+{% endhint %}

 1. In your Linode account, click **Volumes** and then **Create Volume**.
 2. Create a volume with the following specifications:
    * **Label**: `poktuserdir`
-   * **Size**: 800GB
+   * **Size**: 1.3TB for full node - 150GB for a pruned node
    * **Region**: \[Same as your instance]
    * **Linode**: `pokt001`